-Do you need technology to get the deal?
-Getting frequent-flier miles or cheaper flights by exploiting technical flaws in the booking system would be considered “black hat” hacking, says Mat Gangwer, a security consultant at Rook Security, IT security and consulting company.
+- Do you need technology to get the deal?
+Getting frequent-flier miles or cheaper flights by exploiting technical flaws in the booking system is “black hat” hacking, says Mat Gangwer, a security consultant at Rook Security, IT security and consulting company.

-What does your gut tell you?
-Even if you think the big, bad airline or credit card company deserves to be hacked, you’ll still feel a little remorse at your actions.
+- What does your gut tell you?
+Even if you think the big, bad airline or credit card company deserves it, you’ll still feel a little remorse at your actions.
 That could be a sign that you’re doing the wrong thing.

-How did you find out about the deal?
-If it’s a prominently advertised airfare or hotel rate, then you’re safe.
+- How did you find out about the deal?
+If it’s the hotel or airline prominently advertised it, then you’re safe.
 But if you found it on a forum that specializes in “secret” or “slick” deals, or on a blog that hawks rewards credit cards, you might be treading into ethically troublesome territory.

 Note: This article originally appeared in 2014.
 Sadly, since then, Tim Winship has passed away.
 Tim was a friend of our advocacy and one of the few loyalty experts with integrity.
 We’ve missed him.